What is an Apprenticeship?

 As an employer, you will set the wage for your apprentice at the start of the apprenticeship.

-If an apprentice is aged between 16 -18 or older, and in the first year of their Apprenticeship, they must be paid at least £3.70 per hour – April 2018 (suggestions from the Budget October 2018 states April 2019 this will rise to £3.90).
+If an apprentice is aged between 16 -18 or older, and in the first year of their Apprenticeship, they must be paid at least £4.15 per hour.
 After this they are entitled to the National Minimum Wage for their age.
 To attract the right candidates their wage needs to be competitive and many employers also build in incentives to recognise achievement.
 Please click here for further information https://www.gov.uk/national-minimum-wage-rates

 How can Petroc help?